cloudmesh-community/fa18-523-71/paper/paper.md

-- Big data Analytics\:

-The analytics of big data consists of a lot of challenges as the inward flow of data is quite unstructured considering it is from different connected devices like the sensors and websites.
+- *Big data Analytics:* The analytics of big data consists of a lot of challenges as the inward flow of data is quite unstructured considering it is from different connected devices like the sensors and websites.
 Hence the big data consists of three V\'s; Volume – huge volumes of data sourced from sensors is to be analyzed.
 Variety – Data is unstructured and is in the form of 3d data, 2d data, log files etc. Velocity – the speed with which the data is processed which is nothing but real-time processing and continuous data processing.
 Hence, we see data complexity in Big Data Analytics.